S2E/s2e/src/Howtos/WritingPlugins.rst

     #endif

-Then, create the corresponding ``InstructionTracker.cpp`` file in the same directory as follows:
+Then, create the corresponding ``InstructionTracker.cpp`` file in the same directory:

 .. code-block:: cpp